 Researchers and students in personality, social psychology, cognitive psychology, and management.

-Published: December 2006
+- 14th December 2006

-Imprint: Academic Press
+- Academic Press

-"Mark A. Runco's excellent book Creativity: Theories and Themes: Research, Development, and Practicemay be one way to bring creativity back into relevance in psychology.
+"Mark A. Runco's excellent book Creativity: Theories and Themes: Research, Development, and Practice may be one way to bring creativity back into relevance in psychology.
 This remarkable book clearly sets the stage for those involved in creativity research, for those wanting to get into this interesting and complex area, or simply for those who want an up-to-date volume on the field from one of the leading researchers in the area." --PsycCritiques (Oct 10, 2007, Vol 52, Release 41, Article 8)